Nursing and Health Professions

 Community (24 days)

 The community rotation provides exposure to the role of the dietitian in providing nutrition education, medical nutrition therapy, and management in non-acute care settings.
 The community rotation includes three six-day rotations based on the intern’s area of community nutrition interest and based on location and placement availability.
 Common placements include long-term care, retail, community medicine, food insecurity, Women, Infants and Children (WIC) clinics and school districts.
-The final eight days are at a setting (with the approval of the internship director) of the intern’s choice.
+The final six days are at a setting (with the approval of the internship director) of the intern’s choice.

 Interns are usually assigned to one facility for both the clinical and food service rotations.
 However, occasionally an intern may complete these rotations at different facilities.
 The following hospitals have been used as supervised practice facilities within the past few years.
 The sites may change yearly.